23 Things Your Mail Carrier Won’t Tell You

 Ink from those felt tips runs in the rain.

 Please dress properly when you come to the door

 A towel wrapped around you doesn’t cut it.
 And we definitely don’t want to see you in your underwear—or naked!
 If you’re prepping a present, send one of these 24 gift cards people actually want for the holidays.

 We serve 150 million addresses six days a week

 So we’re often in the right place at the right time.
 We pull people out of burning cars, catch burglars in the act, and call 911 to report traffic accidents, dead bodies, and more.

 Most of us don’t mind if you pull up to our trucks

-If you see us while we’re delivering, it’s not a big deal if ask for your mail a little early—even though patience can improve your health in more ways than one.
-But please get out of your car and come get it.
-Don’t just put your hand out your window and wait for a postal carrier to bring it to you.
+If you see us while we’re delivering, it’s not a big deal if ask for your mail a little early.
+But please get out of your car and come get it; don’t just put your hand out your window and wait for a postal carrier to bring it to you.

 Most of us love our jobs and the people we serve